Vulcan Society: Segregation within the fire department

 He did however have the run of the quarters, and found the roof to be unoccupied.
 There in the hose tower, where the wet hoses were hung after a fire he built a gym and kept a bookcase and this was where he spent his off hours exercising and studying fire manuals.
 The tower was quiet, it extended from above the firehouse roof to the cellar.
 It was in this small private gym that he continued his routine of physical fitness.
 An excellent swimmer, when uptown he spent time in the Harlem YMCA where he was schooled in the 'Manly Arts' by some of the sports best, old time prize fighters including Sam Langford, Joe Jeanette and Panama 'Al' Brown.
 When he was finally called to the cellar of engine co 55, it was not to discuss the merits of gloves vs knuckle.
 It was to settle a difference of opinion, in the then accepted manner.
 Whoever left the cellar first was vindicated.
 Having worked on the sand bag and punching bag until he was proficient led him to have an unfair advantage over the other firemen and having never failed to come out of the cellar first, the message was clear that he could box.
 In 1924 he entered the FDNY boxing tourney and became the heavyweight champ, only then was it revealed that he was a natural lefty and had a mean left hook that took everyone by surprise.

 On Sunday morning, October 19, 1920, a year and ten months after Williams had entered the department, he was walking with his father on St. Nicholas Avenue in Harlem on his way to work.
 As the two men passed 187 St. Nicholas Avenue they noticed Ladder Company 40 had responded to a fire and had already placed a portable ladder against the front of the fire building.
 As he and his father approached the building, flames could be seen licking out of the front windows and smoke was partially covering the front of the building.
 Ladder Company-40's wooden hand-operated aerial ladder was being maneuvered into position against the building so that 19-year-old William Thomas, trapped at a window, could be rescued.
-In After sizing up the situation, Williams ascended the ladder in an effort to assist.
+After sizing up the situation, Williams ascended the ladder in an effort to assist.
 As the tip of the aerial ladder approached the panic stricken youth, he made a desperate lunge for it and was successful in grasping the ladder but his grip faltered.
 As he was beginning to fall, Fireman Williams leaped from the ladder he was standing on, caught the aerial ladder with one hand and the falling Thomas with the other, thus preventing his fall to the street.
 After carrying the young man to the street and safety, Williams re-ascended the ladder and assisted in the rescue of five other children.
 The rescue was witnessed by two reporters, and became the subject of an article entitled, "NY's Only Colored Fireman Saves Six From Burning Building".